Mets GM fascinated by what Otani could bring

 Extra bases

-Juan Lagares and Tim Tebow are working with the same swing coach that hastened J.D.
+Juan Lagares and Tim Tebow are working with the same swing coach who hastened J.D.
 Martinez’s transformation into an elite hitter.
 Rival clubs have brought up Lagares in trade discussions, but the Mets have not engaged, according to a source . . .
 T.J.
 Rivera’s recovery from Tommy John surgery may linger into midseason, which is why he hasn’t been considered a contender to play second base . . .
+The Mets officially announced their coaching staff for next season: Gary DiSarcina will be the bench coach, Dave Eiland will be the pitching coach, Pat Roessler will be the hitting coach, Glenn Sherlock will return as the third-base coach, Ruben Amaro Jr. will serve as first-base coach, Ricky Bones will return as the bullpen coach and Tom Slater will join the staff as the assistant hitting coach . . .
 Mets individual game tickets go on sale Friday at 10 a.m., the club announced.